andreasm80/blog.local/content/post/2023-05-03-tanzu-with-vsphere-and-multi-zones/index.md

-Then in the last step its finish time, or put in a dns name for the supervisor k8s api endpoint.
+Then in the last step its review and finish time, or put in a dns name for the supervisor k8s api endpoint.

 ![review-confirm](images/image-20230505091501527.png)